 These Balinese "Mbok jegegs" Meaning beautiful sisters, close friends of mine.
 Akoia crocheted 2 "kebayas" Which is the traditional top attire, to use mainly for ceremony and prayer purposes.
-I created these pieces not to resell, just as a project, to see how a Kebaya would look made from crochet, I wanted share the moments of bali rituals on a closer level and to share more beauty of balinese woman, in their true essence.
+I created these pieces not to resell, just as a project, to see how a Kebaya would look made from crochet, I wanted to share the moments of bali rituals on a closer level and to share more beauty of Balinese woman, in their true essence.

 Matur Suksma X